rayngan999/simple-shell/README.md

 files, and use `diff` to display the differences between the redirected files.
 Out test cases include not only those available on the project specs but also extra ones that cover more edge cases based on the feature specification.

+### Enviorment
+This project is built for Linux system.